 Higher Apprenticeships and School Leaver Programmes

-Higher apprenticeships are becoming a real alternative to higher education as more major companies such as Rolls Royce, BT and PWC are starting to run higher apprenticeship programmes.
-It is an ideal way to avoid that student debt.
-If your child is considering higher education, this could prove an excellent route.
+Higher apprenticeships are a real alternative to higher education as more major companies such as Rolls Royce, BT and PWC are running programmes at this level.
+For many, this is an ideal way to avoid that student debt, so if your child is considering higher education, this could prove an excellent route.
 They would obtain higher level qualifications, gain valuable work experience and skills for their CV and get paid at the same time.
 Apprenticeships have been popular in countries like Germany and Switzerland for many years and are recognised routes into many professions.
-In the UK the apprenticeship route, although a valid and successful route in years gone by, has taken a while to become established as an alternative to higher education.
+In the UK, the apprenticeship route, although a valid and successful pathway in years gone by, has taken a while to become established as an alternative to higher education.
 It is now gaining in popularity as people realise how it can boost career chances in a challenging economy as well as being a cost-effective way of obtaining degree level qualifications.

 What are apprenticeships?

 Apprenticeships are work-based learning programmes offering skills and qualifications whilst in employment.
 They are available in a wide range of careers such as health and social care, business administration, ICT, customer service, engineering, hospitality and travel and construction.
 Apprentices are placed in full time employment with an appropriate wage e.g. e.g. engineering apprenticeships can start on £19,000 pa.
 Many apprentices progress to take higher or professional qualifications and, if they wish, go on to degree level study.